Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 24. “Kids” By MGMT

-“Kids” by MGMT is an ironic song that talks about how kids are growing up too quickly, and trying to conform to the expectations of others.
+“Kids” by MGMT is an ironic song about how kids are growing up too quickly and trying to conform to the expectations of others.

 Through this powerful imagery, listeners are encouraged to break free from conformity and stand out in their own unique way.